jayli/vim-easycomplete/README.md

 - `EasyTabNine`: TabNine kind icon style. links to "Character" by default.
 - `EasySnippets`: TabNine snippets suggestion style. links to "LineNr" by default

+When `g:easycomplete_winborder` is set to `1`.
+The guibg of Pmenu will be set to be the same as the Normal guibg.

 More examples here: [full config example](custom-config.md)

 ![截屏2023-12-30 20 25 06](https://github.com/jayli/vim-easycomplete/assets/188244/597db686-d4fe-4b25-8c39-d9b90db184cb)